Levi decomposition

 One is its radical, a maximal solvable ideal, and the other is a semisimple subalgebra, called a Levi subalgebra.
-The Levi decomposition implies that any finite-dimensional Lie algebra is a semidirect product of a solvable Lie algebra and a semisimple Lie algebra.

 When viewed as a factor-algebra of g, this semisimple Lie algebra is also called the Levi factor of g.
 To a certain extent, the decomposition can be used to reduce problems about finite-dimensional Lie algebras and Lie groups to separate problems about Lie algebras in these two special classes, solvable and semisimple.